Quick Answer

 Practical Steps

-- Order your IRS transcript (Form 4506-T or use IRS.gov online) to verify the due date and whether extensions were filed for each tax year.
+- Order your IRS transcript (Form 4506-T or use IRS.gov online) to verify the due date, whether extensions were filed, and the assessment date for each tax year.

 - Check for tolling events: Review whether you filed a prior bankruptcy, requested a CDP hearing, or submitted an offer in compromise.